-- Full-time ("FT") monthly fee = A certified need of -130 hours or more per month. - Part-time ("PT") monthly fee = A certified need of less than 130 hours per month-NOTE: Family fees cannot be recalculated based on actual attendance.
+- Full-time ("FT") monthly fee = A certified need of 130 hours or more per month. - Part-time ("PT") monthly fee = A certified need of less than 130 hours per month.

+NOTE: Family fees cannot be recalculated based on actual attendance.

 Family fees will not be assessed for families receiving CalWORKs cash aid or families of Children & Family Services (CFS) or At-Risk children, if their child care referral waives the family fee.
-CFS fee waivers must be updated at 12 months.
 Family fees may change due to changes in family size, income and/or hours of certified care.
-Family fees will only be re-assessed at a family's recertification or when voluntarily requested by the parent.
+Family fees will only be reassessed at a family's recertification or when voluntarily requested by the parent.
 Family fees are per "family."
 If there is more than one child receiving subsidized child care services: